-- Read newspapers, and research papers to gain knowledge about everyday topics and academic context.
+- Read newspapers, and research papers to gain knowledge about everyday topics and academic contexts.
 This will not only help you in the reading comprehension section but will help you increase your vocabulary skills to ace other verbal reasoning sections as well.

 Leverage Live, offered by Leverage Edu is an A-class online preparatory class for popular competitive exams.
-Leverage Live can be your success mantra for exams like IELTS, GMAT, GRE as well as SAT Exam.
+Leverage Live can be your success mantra for exams like IELTS, GMAT, GRE as well as SAT exams.
 To get high scores, you need to look for proper guidance, hence, through our interactive online classes, you can have one-on-one personalized sessions.
 Our experts will primarily diagnose your knowledge of the subject, hence, a unique study plan aligning with your capabilities will be devised.

 Why Leverage Live?

 - Personalized Study Plan

 - Interactive Live Sessions